ViCCo-Group/thingsvision/README.md

 ## Model comparison

-To compare object representations extracted from specifid models and layers against each other, for a \texttt{List} of models and layers a user can perform the following operation,
+To compare object representations extracted from specifid models and layers against each other, for a `List[str]` of models and layers a user can perform the following operation,

 ```python